agiresearch/UP5/README.md

 # UFO: Unbiased Foundation Model for Fairness-aware Recommendation
 ## Abstract

+Recent advances in Foundation Models such as Large Language Models (LLMs) have propelled them to the forefront of Recommender Systems (RS).
+Despite their utility, there is a growing concern that LLMs might inadvertently perpetuate societal stereotypes, resulting in unfair recommendations.
+Since fairness is critical for RS as many users take it for decision-making and demand fulfillment, this paper focuses on user-side fairness for LLM-based recommendation where the users may require a recommender system to be fair on specific sensitive features such as gender or age.
+In this paper, we dive into the extent of unfairness exhibited by LLM-based recommender models based on both T5 and LLaMA backbones, and discuss appropriate methods for promoting equitable treatment of users in LLM-based recommendation models.
+We introduce a novel Counterfactually-Fair-Prompt (CFP) method towards Unbiased Foundation mOdels (UFO) for fairness-aware LLM-based recommendation.
+Experiments are conducted on two real-world datasets, MovieLens-1M and Insurance, and compared with both matching-based and sequential-based fairness-aware recommendation models.
+Results show that CFP achieves better recommendation performance with a high level of fairness.
 <img width="801" alt="Screen Shot 2024-02-05 at 10 26 34 PM" src="https://github.com/agiresearch/UP5/assets/28013619/089a6cfb-6545-40f0-9236-ddcb1cdc1f86">